obertscheiderfhwn/RTMsim/README.md

 - Import mesh file in different format.
 Selection is based on the extension of the mesh file.
 - Input parameter `i_model` (for iso-thermal RTM `=1`) is used for adding additional functionalities.
 E.g. adding temperature and degree-of-cure equations with variable resin viscosity ar for VARI with variable porosity and permeability.
 - Parameter `i_method` in the functions for numerical differentiation and flux functions can be used to implement different numerical schemes.
 E.g. gradient limiter or second-order upwinding.

+E.g. a numerical gradient calculation with gradient limiter is used if the function `numerical_gradient` is called with i_method=2 as first argument:
+`dpdx,dpdy=numerical_gradient(2,ind,p_old,cellneighboursarray,cellcentertocellcenterx,cellcentertocellcentery);` <br>
+After modifying and compiling the RTMsim module, a simulation can be started with the GUI or with the terminal.